 CONCLUSION

 The acreage response of chickpea was estimated by Nerlovian Partial Adjustment Model.
 In production response Lagged price of chickpea was found positive and significant in Rajkot district.
 The regression coefficient of lagged price was found to be positive and significant in Rajkot (0.09) and Jamnagar (0.06) district.
 Yield risk found to be negative in all the selected district except Ahmedabad.
 In case of price risk showed all districts having negative impact on acreage response of chickpea crop.
-Weather risk showed positive and significant impact on Junagadh (0.15), and negative impact on Ahmedabad (-0.02) districts.
-Study the short-run and long-run price elasticities and the non-price elasticities of acreage response of chickpea using the log specification model across all the selected districts.
+Weather risk showed positive and significant impact on Junagadh (0.15), and negative impact on Ahmedabad (-0.02) districts. .
 The coefficient of adjustment varies from 0.52 in Junagadh to 1.23 in Rajkot.
 The higher the value of adjustment factor indicate that the farmer would take relatively less time in adjusting their production to the price change.
 The majority of the components were discovered to be inelastic in the study's findings regarding short-run and long run elasticity.
 In terms of short run elasticity of Rainfall were found to be positive and significant in Junagadh (2.02) and Jamnagar (2.55) districts.
 Elasticity of weather risk shows positive in Junagadh and Jamnagar districts.
 At that time long run elasticities of rainfall found to be elastic in every district except Ahmedabad district.

+farmers' decision behaviour based on price and non-price factors ? please like The higher the value of adjustment factor indicated that the farmers would take relatively less time in adjustment for their acreage to the price change.

 REFERENCES